 The teaching is to a large part interactive with practical exercises.
-The layout of the courses gives the students both relevant knowledge, specialisation within chosen fields, and skills to practice their knowledge within sustainable destination development.
-The students contribute with their respective subject background and experiences in individual- and group work.
+The layout of the courses gives the students both relevant knowledge, specialisation within chosen field, and skills to practice their knowledge within sustainable destination development.
+The students contribute with their respective subject background and experiences in individual and group work.
 This provides valuable training for working life.

-The course content within all specialisations is adapted to suit possible doctoral studies as well as professional activity within corporations and authorities.
+The course content within all specialisations is adapted to suit professional activity within corporations and authorities.
 Critical thinking and writing skills are essential parts of the programme and are important in professional life.
-These skills are applied in an independent degree project of at least 30 credits, which can be conducted within the university, at a company or an authority.
+These skills are applied in an independent degree project of at least 15 credits, which can be conducted within the university, at a company or an authority.

 Written and oral communication training occurs during the entire programme to give the students good communicative skills.
 The language of instruction is English.